slerman12/BrokenWisdoms-V2-in-progress/8-Holy-Faith.md

 1. Prolonged fast, including water.

-These 4 account for every possible scenario.
+These 4 account for every possible scenario, short of financial limitations and other economic factors.
+The 4th might be more controversial for kids.
 The first 3 can also be alopathic.

 #### Dangers, but not Necessarily Bad: